-- Hydrazine Sulphate – This is a common industrial chemical that was used as a component of rocket fuel during World War II.
+- Hydrazine Sulphate – Hydrazine Sulphate is a prohibited import in Australia.
+This is a common industrial chemical that was used as a component of rocket fuel during World War II.
 It was first proposed as a cancer treatment in the early 1970s by Joseph Gold MD, of the Syracuse Cancer research Institute, NY.

 Gold drew on the work of Nobel laureate Otto Warburg, who theorised that cancer derived its energy from anaerobic glycolysis (fermenting sugar) rather than respiring in the normal way.
 Gold proposed using chemicals to control cancer’s growth by exploiting this process.

 Gold suggested that by cutting off a tumour’s supply of new glucose, formed in the liver,

 the drug could starve the tumour, in turn stopping the cancer from depleting the body’s energy pools and putting an end to cachexia, the terrible wasting process that appears in the final stages of the disease.
 It is this wasting process that often kills the cancer patient and is estimated to cause ~40% of all cancer deaths.